 A foreign tax credit is available to Omani companies or establishments (proprietorships) that suffer foreign taxes on income that is also taxed in Oman.
 The credit is limited to the amount of tax incurred in Oman.
-The taxpayer is required to submit an application to the Secretariat General for Taxation to claim such credit.
+The taxpayer is required to submit an application to the Tax Authority (TA) to claim such credit.

 Up to introduction of Royal Decree 9/2017 on 26 February 2017, income from the principal activities listed below was exempt from tax, provided an exemption was applied for and obtained.

 - Industry and mining.